 Detected Anomaly Type by Census Tract

-We evaluate spatial differences in these clustered anomaly types across the city of Houston by tabulating anomaly types for visited census tracts; details about the census tracts are provided in Table S8.
+In order to evaluate spatial differences in these clustered anomaly types across the city of Houston, we tabulate anomaly types for a subset of visited census tracts; details about the census tracts are provided in Table S8.
 We report rescaled total numbers of detected anomalies of a given cluster type (“CO2 Cluster” for “CO2-rich”, “Transition Cluster”, “BC/UFP Cluster”) divided by the total number of measurements made in that census tract.
 Normalizing by the total number of measurements in this manner yields the probability of encountering the anomaly in the census tract during the study period, which is from 8 AM to 4 PM on weekdays.
 Figure S6 displays bar plots showing DBSCAN anomaly detection type probabilities by census tract, while Figures 6 and 7 map the census tracts colored by their CO2 and BC/UFP anomaly detection type probabilities.